 Having had that undesirable experience not just once but several times over the course of my life, I specifically hate the sound a bone makes when it snaps.
-I do not care to recall how much it hurts.
+I do not enjoy recalling how much it hurts.
 I dislike the discomfort, the nuisance value, the inconvenience of what is inevitably a prolonged recovery.

-It's definitely not what I'd call pretty.
-The dog in the background of the photo is Guide Poodle - worried as can be, poor thing, as well she might be.
-What I managed to break when I slipped and fell was my femur - the largest bone in your body, BTW.
-In the photo me with my ice-bagged thigh is in an Arcosanti wheelchair swiftly rigged by quick-thinking Arconauts who like me had been setting out for a trip to the recycling depot in Sedona.
-On the spot, they immediately neatly engineered the chair to safely hold me.
+In the photo, me with my ice-bagged thigh is in an Arcosanti wheelchair, swiftly rigged by quick-thinking Arconauts who, like me, had been setting out for a trip to the recycling depot in Sedona.
+On the spot, they immediately neatly engineered the chair so it could safely hold me.

 First, some background: There was no ADA in 1970 when ground was broken for Arcosanti.
 When it (the ADA) was enacted as federal law in 1990, there was no retrofit of everything that had been constructed between 1970 and 1990.
 In fact, Paolo Soleri, may he RIP, remained practically obdurate when it came to identifying 'accessibility' as an issue.
 It didn't turn his design crank, he didn't see it as vitally necessary.
 Plus, as I look back at this, he was not pressed hard by significant relationships with any people who might have successfully coaxed him into paying strict attention to ADA guidelines.
 (Me, among them.)

 It's as much my own omission as anyone's.
-Although he sweetly called me his "troublemaker" (indulgently enough, bless him: he actually let me, in the mid-to-late 1990s, persuade him to agree to let Arcosani's alumni put effort into somehow organizing themselves, to put heads, hands and hearts together to help Arcosanti build more Arcosanti) he neither understood nor did he get to appreciate how optimizing Arcosanti for disability would be of benefit.
+Although he sweetly called me his "troublemaker" (indulgently enough, bless him: he actually let me, in the mid-to-late 1990s, persuade him to agree to let Arcosani's alumni put effort into organizing themselves, to put heads, hands and hearts together to help Arcosanti build more Arcosanti) he neither understood (nor did he get to appreciate) how optimizing Arcosanti for disability would be of benefit.

 At the time he agreed to 'let alumni help,' I'd already had to accept an identity label as a 'disabled person' due to the sequelae of having survived a life-altering MVA in 1993.
 I fault myself for not having leaned very hard on him.
 I did not try to reach intimately or deeply into his personal consciousness so that I could specifically smack hard, efficiently and repeatedly, on a big fat tack with a big fat 'disability' label on its head.